stephp23/github-pages-with-jekyll/_posts/2020-06-26-first-blog.md

  ---
-title: "Welcome to My New 'Beginner in Tech' Blog!"
+title: "Welcome to My New Beginner in Tech Blog!"
 date: 2020-06-26
 ---